-The Best Leadership Is Good Management by Henry Mintzberg
+The Best Leadership Is Good Management [the broken link has been removed] by Henry Mintzberg

 Instead of distinguishing leaders from managers, we should encourage all managers to be leaders.
 And we should define “leadership” as management practiced well.